 the definitive guide

-Relationship building is the key towards a successful digital marketing strategy.
-As content marketers and link builders, the ability to identify and connect with key influencers and decision makers in your industry plays an important role in your success online.
+Relationship building is the key to a successful digital marketing strategy.
+As content marketers and link builders, the ability to identify and connect with key influencers and decision-makers in your industry plays an important role in your success online.

 For most people, those types of connections can be made through guest blogging.
 But maybe you think “guest blogging is dead”.
 Well, at least according to Matt Cutts.

-Guest blogging was being practiced for a number of years before it became known as a SEO tactic; bloggers wrote columns on high authority websites and had a author bylines where they received a link back to their website.
+Guest blogging was being practiced for a number of years before it became known as an SEO tactic; bloggers wrote columns on high authority websites and had an author bylines where they received a link back to their website.

 This was and still is a very effective strategy when used the right way to build your reputation and following online, however, SEOs took this idea and scaled it by creating purposeless content with exact match anchor text, trying to manipulate and rank for the target keywords which forced Google to call it off as a dead strategy.